raphaelm/instantgallery/README.md

                             original directory).
       --filenames, -f       Display filenames in image details.
-      --intro, -i           Use text file INTRO in the picture directories to display on the index page
+      --intro, -i           Use text file INTRO in the picture directories to display on the index page.
+      --no-promoting        Do not include a link to instantgallery.py's website in the footer of the gallery's overview.

     Runtime options:
       -y                    Say yes to everything.